Author: erikadudley

 Tomayto, Tomahto (Or Names Do Matter)

 On the final day of last year, I shared the first part of a series of writings on the glorious Paul Robeson tomato.
 If you’re interested, you can take a look here.
 The meat of it was to talk history through the medium of food.
+Perhaps this series will delve deeply into tomatoes; it will definitely consider Paul Robeson himself.

 Ain’t Nothing Like the Real Thing